Diffuse supernova neutrinos at underground laboratories: The theory: diffuse from

-While the basic spectral features and the total \n\ luminosity are generic predictions, a detailed study of \n\ emission in a \sn\ requires complex numerical calculations, that have been performed by several groups in the quest of reproducing the observed explosion that follows the collapse (see e.g. \textcite{Cardall:2005ib} for a review).
-For illustration, here I use three different results, summarized in Table \ref{SNmodeltable}.
-They are from the Lawrence Livermore group (LL, \textcite{Totani:1997vj}), from Burrows, Thompson and Pinto (Arizona group, TBP, \textcite{Thompson:2002mw}) and from Keil, Raffelt and Janka (Garching group, KRJ, ``accretion phase model II" in \textcite{Keil:2002in}).
-They have been used extensively to model the diffuse flux (see e.g. \textcite{Ando:2004hc}) and so their use facilitates the comparison with previous literature.
-While updated calculations exist\footnote{For recent examples see e.g., \textcite{Marek:2007gr,Ott:2008jb,Huedepohl:2009wh,Fischer:2009af}.}, these three models are still representative of the variety of results currently available.
+While the basic spectral features and the total energy emitted in \ns\ are generic predictions, a detailed study of \n\ emission in a \sn\ requires complex numerical calculations, that have been performed by several groups in the quest of reproducing the observed explosion that follows the collapse (see e.g. \cite{Cardall:2005ib,Papish:2014tya} for a review).

-From Table \ref{SNmodeltable} one sees major differences between the predictions of the three groups, especially between the LL model and the other two.
-The LL calculation follows the \n\ emission in its entire time duration, and obtains an explosion.
-It finds a nearly exact equipartition of the (time integrated) luminosity between the different \n\ species.
-However, the intensive calculation of the evolution up to several seconds post-bounce came at the price of a relatively simplified treatment of \n\ transport, where several relevant processes were not included.

-The TBP hydrodynamic calculation simulates the \n\ emission up to 0.25 s post-bounce and includes relevant processes such as neutrino bremsstrahlung and neutrino-nucleon scattering with nucleon recoil.
-Results show softer energy spectra for \ns\ of all flavors and a deviation from equipartition of luminosities.
-Due to the short simulation time, these results are not immediately applicable to the diffuse flux, however they can be used as a rough representation of the tendency of models with more sophisticated \n\ transport to give lower \n\ average energies.
-The deviation from the equipartition of luminosities is not adopted here, however, as its validity for the total flux has not been established.
-Equipartition will be used.

-The KRJ calculation uses a Monte Carlo method.
-Neutrino transfer is solved in a static background (not coupled to the hydrodynamics) up to 150 ms postbounce.
-Many relevant \n\ processes are included, and $\numu$ and $\nutau$ elastic scattering on nucleons are found to be the main source of opacity.
-Results indicate that the $\nux$ and $\barnue$ spectra might be very similar, with only a weak hierarchy compared to the other models.
-A strong deviation of the equipartition of luminosity is found in favor of the electron flavors, but again equipartition is assumed here due to the lack of investigation on longer evolution times.
+Here the form (\ref{nuspec}) will be used for the spectrum of each \n\ flavor before oscillations, integrated over the $\sim 10$ s duration of the \n\ burst.
+For illustration, three different sets of spectral parameters are used, conventionally named Hot (H), Warm (W) and Cold (C).
+They are summarized in Table \ref{SNmodeltable}.
+They represent examples, loosely covering the range of parameters that have emerged from recent numerical simulations (e.g., \cite{Marek:2007gr,Ott:2008jb,Huedepohl:2009wh,Fischer:2009af,Sumiyoshi:2006id,O'Connor:2012am,Nakazato:2012qf}).
+The C case is quantitatively close to the results of the Basel group \cite{Fischer:2009af} (after time-integration), that were calculated over several seconds after the collapse.
+The W case is meant to represent the situation in which the spectra of $\barnue$ and $\nux$ quickly become similar immediately after $\sim 1$ s accretion phase (see e.g., \cite{Huedepohl:2009wh}).
+The H case account for the possibility of more energetic \n\ spectra, that might be realized in a star with a longer accretion phase (see e.g., \cite{Nakazato:2012qf}).